hacksu/git-and-gh-pages/README.md

 ###GitHub Desktop

 The GitHub desktop client allows you to interact with Git through a Graphical User Interface (GUI).
 It makes it easier to see your changes, make commits, pull, push, and many other actions you can execute through the command line.
 The GUI executes the command line GIT commands when you push changes, or whatever else you are doing with the repository.
-As the wise Dr.Maletic said, "You can get yourself in trouble with GIT in about 3 minutes", using the desktop client will cut out possible mistakes in typing commands out would be.
+As the wise Dr.Maletic said, "You can get yourself in trouble with GIT in about 30 seconds", using the desktop client will cut out possible mistakes in typing commands out would be.

 First we need to sign into the GitHub account that was created previously to be able to commit our changes to a repository.
 To do so, follow the steps below
 1. Open the GitHub Desktop client